 Note: Any instance filters established here are ignored by EventSource and JobMonitor alerts, as they are not tied to instances, only devices.

 In the Datapoint field, specify which datapoint(s) the alert must be triggered by in order for this alert rule to match.
 Glob expressions and wildcard matching are supported in this field.
 If you do not want to filter by datapoint, leave the default wildcard (i.e. asterisk) in place to indicate all datapoints.

 Note: Any datapoint filters established here are ignored by EventSource and JobMonitor alerts, as these types of alerts are not triggered by datapoint conditions.

-If the Send notification when alerts clear option is checked, anyone who received the initial alert notification will also receive a clear notification.
+If the Send notification when alerts clear option is checked, any recipient that was delivered the initial alert notification via the alert rule will also receive an alert clear notification.

 After an alert notification is sent to a stage within an escalation chain, the value entered into the Escalation Interval (min) field defines the amount of time that should elapse before an alert will be escalated to the next stage.
 Escalation stops when the alert is acknowledged or cleared.

 If there is only one stage in the escalation chain, the alert notification will be repeatedly sent to that stage until it is acknowledged or cleared.
 Similarly, if the notification reaches the end of a multi-stage escalation chain, the alert will be repeatedly sent to the final stage until it is acknowledged or cleared.